-- 1. That the NCSHP fully complete the implementation of recommendations 2,3,4,5,6, 8,9 and 11 of the April 28, 2008 Kroll Independent Review.
+- 1. The NCSHP fully complete the implementation of recommendations 2, 3,4,5,6, 8, 9 and 11 of the KROLL Independent Review.
 In particular the NCSHP should focus on: - a.
 Implementing a policy that requires a "trail audit" of all sustained serious misconduct cases with a particular emphasis on determining the root cause of the employee's behavior, the role and accountability of the employee's supervisor and the nature and quality of the supervision of the employee who is the subject of the serious disciplinary action.
 An understanding of the factors that contributed to the misconduct and whether relevant behavior indicators were overlooked is fundamental to adopting policies to prevent future incidents.
 According to the documents provided to the Advisory Group this Kroll recommendation (number six) was studied but not adopted. - b.
 Implementing the reinvestigation of every sworn employee at 5 year intervals or upon the occasion of a promotion that consists of, at minimum, inquiries with the following: the FBI Criminal Justice Information System (CJIS) for nationwide arrest and convictions; the NC Administrative Office of the Courts for statewide traffic, misdemeanor and felony citations, arrests and convictions and restraining orders; and public source information for any other relevant "red flags" such as bankruptcy, civil suits and judgments, foreclosures or any other adverse administrative actions such as civil fines, penalties or sanctions.
 This was the subject of Kroll Recommendation number five. - c.
-Completing the implementation of an Employee Early Warning System centralized under IA as set forth in Kroll Recommendation number 3 in conjunction with an effective IA records management system and analytical software per Kroll recommendations number 3 and 4. - 2.
-That the NCSHP prepare and publish a quarterly generic summary description of disciplinary actions sustained and the action taken.
-The Patrol Commander should publish and disseminate this information to the entire NCSHP work force to reinforce ethical behavior, highlight the type of actions that are subject to sanctions and prevent misconceptions or misinformation about violations and punishments. - 3.
-That negative public perceptions about the NCSHP be addressed by taking the following actions: a) promoting complete transparency to the public by posting a quarterly summary of disciplinary actions on the NCSHP website and conversely, highlighting NCSHP accomplishments through periodic press releases and website postings; b) establishing a "Citizen's Academy" program that is open to the public and the media and
+Completing the implementation of an Employee Early Warning System centralized under IA as set forth in Kroll Recommendation number 3 in conjunction with an effective IA records management system and analytical software per Kroll recommendations number 3 and 4.